Gradient Testing and Estimation by Comparisons: Proof Details of Gradient Estimation Lower Bounds

 Therefore,

 Since $XX'=(Y_S+B_S)(Y_S-B_S)=Y_S^2-B_S^2$, we obtain the inclusion

 Let

 Consider the normalized sum $\widetilde{Y}_S:=Y_S/\sigma_S$, which has variance $1$.
-A standard anti-concentration inequality for Rademacher sums (a consequence of a local limit theorem / Berry-Esseen) states that there exists a universal constant $C_0>0$ such that for every $t>0$,
+A standard anti-concentration inequality for Rademacher sums (a consequence of a local limit theorem, see e.g.,~\citep{DDFS14}) states that there exists a universal constant $C_0>0$ such that for every $t>0$,

 Equivalently, for every $u>0$,

 Since the random variables $Y_S$ and $B_S$ depend on disjoint sets of coordinates of $Z$, we can get that $Y_S$ and $B_S$ are independent.
 Using \eq{disagree-implies}, independence, and conditioning on $B_S$, we have